1 large spaghetti squash, cut in half lengthwise, seeds removed

 1 15 oz can of black beans, drained

 1/2 red bell pepper, finely chopped

 1/2 cup of non-dairy “cheddar cheese”

 1 teaspoon chopped cilantro

 Preheat oven to 350˚F. Grease a baking sheet with cooking spray lightly.
-Place squash halves, cut side up, on baking sheet.
+Place squash halves cut side up, on a baking sheet.
 Bake for 40 to 45 minutes, until flesh is easily pierced with a fork.
-Remove from oven to cool and keep oven on.
+Remove from oven to cool and keep the oven on.

 Heat canola oil in a large skillet over medium heat.
 Once hot, add onion, cooking for 5 minutes until softened, stirring occasionally.

-Stir in black beans, bell peppers, jalapeño, garlic, chili powder, paprika, cumin, cayenne, and salt.
+Stir in black beans, bell peppers, jalapeño, garlic, chilli powder, paprika, cumin, cayenne, and salt.
 Cooking, stirring occasionally, for 5 more minutes.
 Remove from heat.

 Shred the flesh of the squash away from the skin with a fork.
 Place the flesh on a cutting board.
 Reserve the skins.